White Separatists And White Nationalists To Be Banned From Facebook

 The footage was easily accessible both during and after the attack, as users recorded the video and shared on YouTube and Twitter.

-Facebook Chief Executive Officer Mark Zuckerberg acknowledged the difficulty of policing content from of it 2.7 billion users, according to Bloomberg.
+Facebook Chief Executive Officer Mark Zuckerberg acknowledged the difficulty of policing content from its 2.7 billion users, according to Bloomberg.
 People are more likely to share posts that will cause an emotional reaction, which leads to a side effect of fake news and extremism.

 NBC reported Senator Bob Casey has recently introduced legislation that would require the Justice and Commerce departments to study how the internet fuels hate crimes.